 Air Compressors

-As official Atlas Copco Distributors, if you agree to a Guardian service plan with Design Air Scotland, your new Air Compressor will come complete with a 7 or 9 year warranty depending on your budget.
+As Premier Atlas Copco Distributors, if you agree to a Guardian service plan with Design Air Scotland, your new Air Compressor will come complete with a 7 year warranty depending on your budget.

 We’re confident that our Guardian Service Plan will ensure that your new air compressor continues to run reliably and efficiently.
 However, in the event it doesn’t you wont pay a penny for the repair.